wasquith-usgs/utc2nwislocal/CONTRIBUTING.md

 submitting pull requests or patches, and other activities.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues, and other contributions that are not aligned to the USGS Code of Conduct.
+Project maintainers have the right and responsibility to remove, edit, or reject comments, code, issues, and other contributions that are not aligned to the USGS Code of Conduct.